yoyosource/tec1.0/README.md

 print "Hello World"

-/*Here are some prints for some formating also this system writes Hello World 3 Times*/ print "" print "Hello World" print "Hello World"
+/*Here are some prints for some formating also this system writes "Hello World" 3 Times*/ print "" print "Hello World" print "Hello World"